Skip to content

 • Default model — primary model for chat.

-• Fast model — cheaper / faster model for quick auxiliary tasks.
+• Fast model — cheaper, faster model for quick auxiliary tasks.

 • Reasoning model — most capable model for complex analysis.

-The sidebar collapses with the small toggle on the right edge of the sidebar (or ⌘B / Ctrl-B).
+The sidebar collapses with the toggle on its right edge (or ⌘B / Ctrl-B).
 Collapsing hides labels but keeps icons; expanding restores the full nav.
+Your avatar and the workspace navigator sit at the top-left; clicking the avatar opens a popover with Profile settings and Sign out.